gvwilson/sensibleadventures/bookster/bookster.md

-hill, followed by an even longer drop---but she had lost the toy dragon Papaere Vurt had made for her out of a few scraps of leather, and Niquolas had joined Fraederiq in taunting her about it, and she just wanted to get as far away from everyone as he could.
+hill, followed by an even longer drop---but she had lost the toy dragon Papaere Vurt had made for her out of a few scraps of leather, and Niquolas had joined Fraederiq in taunting her about it, and she just wanted to get as far away from everyone as she could.

 She stayed in the pasture, watching the goats and muttering angrily at the empty air, until her stomach started to rumble.
 As she walked